 Instagram can be great.
 But can fitness accounts play a hand in the downward spiral of someone pre-disposed to eating disorder behaviors?
+Could your use of instagram be putting you in danger?

 Maybe.
 I know Instagram played a role in my story…